 Transactions Per Second (TPS)

-Transactions Per Second (TPS) - measures the number of transactions that a network can process every second, revealing how quickly the network can confirm a trade or an exchange.
+Transactions Per Second (TPS) - a measure that indicates the number of transactions a network can process every second.

 Turing-Complete - refers to a system's prospective ability to solve all computation problems.

 Toll Bridge - is a pathway that demands a toll fee to gain access to additional functionalities.